sasjs/cli.sasjs.io/docs/create.md

 To install in an existing project, change into that directory and run: `sasjs create` (without arguments).
 This will create a `sas` folder inside the directory.

+* if no foldername is specified, it creates the folder structure in the current working directory.
+* If this is an existing NPM project, it will update package.json with the @sasjs/core dependency.
+* An additional option can be specified to create a web app from a template.
+This supports creation of Angular, React and minimal web apps.
+There is also a sasonly option. e.g. sasjs create my-sas-project --template react and sasjs create my-sas-project -t angular

 <script id="asciicast-2HEe1ym63B8BNAvISepe1vmT5" src="https://asciinema.org/a/2HEe1ym63B8BNAvISepe1vmT5.js" async></script>

 Compilation